Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

   $ ethtool --show-fec <netdev>

-To force the FEC mode for a particular port, auto-negotiation must be disabled (see the `Auto-negotiation`_ section).
-An example of how to set the FEC mode to Reed-Solomon is::
+To force the woke FEC mode for a particular port, auto-negotiation must be disabled (see the woke `Auto-negotiation`_ section).
+An example of how to set the woke FEC mode to Reed-Solomon is::

   $ ethtool --set-fec <netdev> encoding rs